tipt0p/SparseBayesianRNN/README.md

 * SparseVD W+G+N: LLLLLL

 During training, accuracy and compression rates are printed to the output stream.
+Results from the papers are obtained with Python 3.6.3, theano 1.0.1 and lasagne 0.2.dev1.

 ## Launch language generation experiments
 Scripts for char-level and word-level tasks on PTB dataset are stored in Experiments folder (Char_PTB, Word_PTB).